classProgrammer/horus_info/README.md

 - Both Topics in masters thesis are possible
   - Compare technologies, make prototype with the better one
   - make two prototypes and use them for comparison of technologies
+- Context can be handeled better wit Rasa (Goodbye and Welcome)